judyzhu-math/numerical-analysis-ii/ode-methods/README.md

-# ODE Stability: Euler and Trapezoidal Methods
+# Numerical ODE Methods

-This folder contains a Python implementation comparing three numerical methods for solving the model ordinary differential equation
+This folder contains Python implementations and numerical experiments for ordinary differential equations from my Numerical Analysis II course.

+The main topics include one-step methods, error behavior, convergence, and stability for stiff and non-stiff initial value problems.

+## Content
+### 1. Euler and Trapezoidal Rule
+File:

+euler_trapezoidal.py

+This experiment compares the Explicit Euler method, Implicit Euler method, and Trapezoidal Rule for the model problem

 $$
 y' = \lambda y, \quad y(0)=1, \quad x \in [0,1].
 $$

-In this experiment, we use
+In this example, we use

 $$
 \lambda = -10.